 Gunn said that Vol 3. will mark the end of the Guardians “in this iteration”.
 One fan wrote on Twitter: “All these people getting upset when they aren’t reading carefully enough: “Volume 3 will end the trilogy.”
 Yeah, a trilogy usually means 3.
 Mr. Gunn could make more beyond the trilogy…” to which Gunn replied:

 “Well I mean Vol 3 will end this iteration of the Guardians and complete the story of the three films.”
 See that tweet below.

-After Gunn’s firing, Dave Bautista has indicated that he would be prepared to step down from the franchise if the director’s script is also ditched.
+After Gunn’s first firing, Dave Bautista indicated that he would be prepared to step down from the franchise if the director’s script was also ditched.
 He said: “Where I’m at right now is that if [Marvel] don’t use that script, then I’m going to ask them to release me from my contract, cut me out or recast me.
 I’d be doing James a disservice if I didn’t.”